-- 1. Currently, this Joint Vandalism Protection Committee is made up of two (2) individuals -- one (1) C.U.P.E., Local 703 representative and one (1) School Board officer representative. - 2.
-If the present committee cannot make a decision concerning a claim from this fund, the claim in dispute will be forwarded to the Labour Management Committee for a decision.
+- 1. The Vehicle Vandalism Protection Committee is made up of two (2) individuals -- one (1) CUPE, Local 703 representative and one (1) School Board representative. - 2.
+If the committee cannot make a decision concerning a claim from this fund, the claim in dispute will be forwarded to the grievance procedure for resolution.